 The winner of the adult formula range is Science Diet.
-Not only do they offer five more formulas, but they also have specific recipes for adults with particular ailments, which many other brands do not offer.
-The only criticism we have of their adult range is that there are only two maiprimary n protein flavors, meaning those who don’t like these options are excluded.
+Not only do they offer more formulas, but they also have specific recipes for adults with particular ailments, which many other brands do not offer.
+The only criticism we have of their adult range is that there are only two primary protein flavors, meaning those who don’t like or are allergic to these options are excluded.

 Your pooch needs to make the switch to senior food when the time is right.
 Older pups need much less energy than before.
 Otherwise, they quickly put on too much weight.
 And they also need more supplements than adult dogs to keep them feeling youthful.
 Let’s compare Purina Pro and Science Diet’s senior options.

 Hill's Science Diet Senior Dog Food Formula

 - Top pick for senior dogs.

 - Antioxidant-rich dog food.

 - Made in the United States.